nzjs/spatial-api-auth0-ts/README.md

 # Info

-This is a boilerplate CRUD API built with Node.js/Express and TypeScript.
+Node API for working with spatial datasets.
+Built with Express, Auth0, and TypeScript.
-It has built in authentication using Auth0, and basic support for reading and writing geospatial datasets.
+It has built in authentication using Auth0, and supports reading and writing geospatial datasets.

 ## Requirements